Dancing meteorite biennal 2025

 The theme will be the history of civil disobedience, and the programme will consist of lectures, discussions, theatre performances, music, and dance.

 Discussions and expert speeches on the theme of peace and conflict studies: How can we promote peaceful transformations of conflicts within society?
 How can we perceive the world as a global community?
 What drives people to confrontation and war?
 What is academic activism?
-The ways to planetary peace and the significance of peace education in our time.
 The mechanisms of slow and structural violence as obstacles to peace work.

-The program includes a discussion with speech and written communication professionals, political essays, a performance by the TAUKO poetry collective, and a version of the Vagabond – performance adapted for the Makasiini/Old Granary space and event.
+TAUKO a performance by the poetry collective Hast x Kajo x Räty x Vallila, and a version of the VAGABOND – performance by Saine Ensemble adapted for the Old Granary space and event.

 Civil Disobedience and the History of Resistance